MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow.md

         ![Conversational diagnostics file](media/conversation-file.png)

-    1. *botContent.json* contains...

->[!NOTE]
->What does botcontent.json contain?
+    1. *botContent.json* contains the bot's topics and other content, including entities and variables used in the bot.

 You can help us improve Power Virtual Agents by flagging issues with the **Flag an issue** command on the test bot pane.
 This submits your Conversation ID to Microsoft.

->[!NOTE]
->What is the Conversation ID?
->What information is submitted - is it the same as what's in the dsat.zip file?
+The Conversation ID is a unique identifier that Microsoft uses to troubleshoot the issue of the conversation.
+Other information, such as that in the *DSAT.zip* file is not sent when you flag an issue.

 ![Flag an issue](media/flag-issue.png)